ecmwf/IonBeam/docs/architecture.rst

 Scaling
 -------

-Every service runs with any number of replicas.
-Replicas hold no coordination state of their own: everything needed to pick up a unit of work lives in Valkey or the storage layer, so replicas can be added, removed, or restarted without draining the pipeline.
+The service tier supports horizontal scaling, subject to the limits described in :ref:`architecture:Stateful backends`.
+Replicas do not hold coordination state locally.
+Valkey and the storage layer retain the information required for another replica to continue scheduled work.

 Trigger claims
 ~~~~~~~~~~~~~~